Cycling and walking are great ways to get around the different parts of Leeds. Find out how we are making it easier for you to do this.

 Alwoodley to City Centre Cycle Route

-The Alwoodley Cycle Route uses cycle tracks and quiet roads to provide a safe and direct way to cycle to the city centre, taking around 35 minutes inbound.
+The Alwoodley cycle route uses cycle tracks and quiet roads to provide a safe and direct way to cycle to the city centre, taking around 35 minutes inbound.
 It passes through Alwoodley, Meanwood, Stainbeck and Little London and provides easy access to Meanwood Urban Farm.
 The route is also handy for getting to several schools including Cardinal Heenan Catholic High School , Allerton High School and the Carr Manor Schools.
-A map is available by clicking the link in the downloads section below or by sending an SAE to the contact address.
+A map is available by clicking the link in the documents section or by sending an SAE to the contact address.

 West Park to City Centre Route